wavemaker/docs/website/blog/2021-09-17-git-branching-strategy.md

     ![project as war](/learn/assets/project-as-war.png)

-8. After the required changes are done and tested in the feature branch, you can merge it into the Main (or master).
-Merging the feature branch into the Main (or master) branch is done outside of WaveMaker and through Git portals like Github, Gitlab, etc.
+8. After the required changes are done and tested in the feature branch, you can merge it into the **main** (or master).
+Merging the feature branch into the **main** (or master) branch is done outside of WaveMaker and through Git portals like Github, Gitlab, etc.

-    1. In our example, Merge `feature/new-oauth2-scopes` branch into the Main (or master) branch from Git portals like Github, Gitlab, etc.
+    1. In our example, Merge `feature/new-oauth2-scopes` branch into the **main** (or master) branch from Git portals like Github, Gitlab, etc.

-9. Once it is merged and pushed to master, you can PULL the latest changes into the Main (Master) Project (refer to Steps 1, 2 & 3) and deploy from WaveMaker or use CI/CD to deploy from the Main (Master) branch.
+9. Once it is merged and pushed to **main** (or master) branch, you can PULL the latest changes into the **main** (Master) Project (refer to Steps 1, 2 & 3) and deploy from WaveMaker or use CI/CD to deploy from the **main** (Master) branch.
-    1. Users can deploy from a master project from WaveMaker for Testing the Main (or master) branch.
+    1. Users can deploy from a master project from WaveMaker for Testing the **main** (or master) branch.

     ![deploy from master](/learn/assets/deploy-from-master.png)

-    2. User can configure the Main (or master) for Continuous Integration and Continuous Deployment in their external deployment pipeline.
+    2. User can configure the **main** (or master) for Continuous Integration and Continuous Deployment in their external deployment pipeline.